 Smoothies Are Your Best Friend

 Smoothies are highly effective for those that want to gain weight.
-You simply take a load of high calorie-dense foods and whizz them all up into a delicious drink.
+You simply take a load of high-calorie-dense foods and whizz them all up into a delicious drink.
 It’s an easy way to ensure you get enough calories throughout the day.

 As well as eating three or four meals a day, adding a smoothie in at some point will help to significantly boost your calorie intake.
 That 3000+ target will suddenly appear much more manageable.

 Chewing foods can be tough work, and with the amount of food you need to hit your target, it can be tiresome.
 Plus, you have all the preparation and cooking.
 It takes up a lot of time.
-Smoothies take minutes to put together and far easier to consume than a bowl of food.
+Smoothies take minutes to put together and are far easier to consume than a bowl of food.

 So, what should you put in a smoothie?
 Remember, we want high-calorie density but also high quality.
 Not too much fat and as least processed sugar as possible.